Triumph Trident 660 does the quarter mile in 12.00 seconds

 The new Triumph Trident 660 is powered by an all-new 660 cc Inline tripe engine that is based upon the 675 cc engine from the Street Triple 675.

-It’s not all bad as often naked versions of superbikes or supersport bikes come equipped with ‘detuned’ versions of their sportsbike donor engines, though this is not always ideal for the road bias application of the naked motorcycle using those engines.
+It’s not all bad, as often naked versions of superbikes or supersport bikes come equipped with ‘detuned’ versions of their sportsbike donor engines, though this is not always ideal for the road bias application of the naked motorcycle using those engines.

-Sportbike engines are tuned for max power at very high rpm.
+This is often because Sportbike engines are tuned for max power at very high rpm.
 Detuning them for more mid and bottom range or installing heavier components or less aggressive cams can only do so much to take the power from the top and redistribute it to where a road rider would want it most.

 The better option is to design an engine specifically for the road rather than a reworked race engine.
 This is what Triumph has done for the Trident 660, designing an engine perfectly suited to the road.

-If we look at the dyno curve the Trident 660 peaks at 75 horsepower at the rear wheels literally right at the rpm limiter and produces 44 ft/lb pretty much between 6000 and 8000 rpm.
+If we look at the dyno curve the Trident 660 peaks at 75 horsepower at the rear wheels, literally right at the rpm limiter, and produces 44 ft/lb pretty much between 6000 and 8000 rpm.

 There is a nice bulge of torque between 3500 and 4500 rpm which is really where you want it for accelerating from lower speeds without needing higher rpm or lower gears.